demisto/content/Packs/Netmiko/Integrations/Netmiko/README.md

 	 - **Hostname**: The IP address, hostname, or FQDN for the device to connect to via SSH.
 	 - **Port**: The port to connect to via SSH
 	 - **Credentials**: The username/password, or XSOAR credential object, to be used for the connection
-	 - **TimeoutOverride**: Override the timeout value (in seconds) for a given integration instance.
+	 - **Override the default timeout value**: Override the timeout value (in seconds) for a given integration instance.
 This is useful for devices that are slow in responding with requested output over SSH.
 4. Click **Test** to validate the new instance.
 This performs a simple connection to the system hosting the SSH server.

 ## Commands